krischer/LASIF/doc/how_lasif_finds_coordinates.rst

 How LASIF Finds Coordinates
 ===========================

+** This part has changed in LASIF 2.0 and is not valid anymore.
+    This description be updated later.**

 LASIF needs to know the physical coordinates of data recordings, derived processed data, and of all synthetics waveforms.
 Due to the large variety of supported formats and the possibility to freely mix formats as desired this is not a straightforward task.
-The SAC/RESP combination in wide use is a particular problem as it does not seperate station and waveform metadata.
+The SAC/RESP combination in wide use is a particular problem as it does not separate station and waveform metadata.
 In general LASIF is only interested in station coordinates and not single instrument coordinates and treats the coordinates of instruments from one station to be equal within a certain tolerance.
 This is explained and justified